Project Manager vs Product Manager: What’s the difference?

 Industry specific skills

-Project managers are tasked with creating the final product – whether that may be a multi-storey building or a new customer relations software.
-Possessing the knowledge, expertise and experience in the specific industry and field of the intended product can be very critical.
-For projects that require a high level of compliance and technical skill, such as an engineering project, these industry specific skills may be compulsory.
+Project managers are tasked with creating the final product – whether that may be a building or a new CRM solution.
+It’s critical that they possess the the knowledge, expertise and experience in the specific industry and field of the intended project.
+For projects that require a high level of compliance and technical skill, industry specific skills may be compulsory.

 Budgeting

-Proper budgeting and cost management is how project managers prevent scope creep or project delays.
+Project managers can prevent scope creep and project delays by budgeting and managing costs effectively.
 Project managers have the responsibility of monitoring the ongoing costs and risks during the span of a project.
-Budgeting and cost management may seem straightforward, but without an effective PPM system it can become a hair-pulling and time-consuming activity.
+Budgeting and cost management may seem straightforward, but without an effective PPM system, it can become a time-consuming activity.
 Make sure to read about what software features you need to look out for to enable effective cost management.

 Scheduling

-Projects are filled with constantly moving parts and attempting to coordinate and manage deadlines, team availability, and resources becomes a huge task.
-Project managers are responsible for checking their project status, typically through a dashboard, that will enable them to effectively adjust schedules and properly estimate new timelines.
+Projects are filled with constantly moving parts.
+So, attempting to coordinate and manage deadlines, team availability, and resources can become a huge task.
+Project managers are responsible for checking their project status, so they can effectively adjust schedules and properly estimate new timelines.
 Make sure to read more about how your team can excel at schedule management.

 Relationship management

 Project managers have the big task of not only completely understanding the client but also properly representing the team.
-Balancing expectations and relationships in this process is no easy feat, so good relationship management skills are critical to allow for smooth communication between the team and key stakeholders.
+Balancing expectations and relationships in this process is no easy feat.
+Therefore, good relationship management skills are critical to allow for smooth communication between the team and key stakeholders.

 Key Product Manager Skills